Uberspace/manual/source/billing-general.rst

 If you prefer cold, hard cash, we've got you covered as well.
 Put your cash into an envelope, note your username inside and mail it to the address stated in our `imprint <imprint_>`_.
-Once we get your letter, we'll charge up your account and inform you via email.
+Once we get your letter, we'll top-up up your account and inform you via email.

 .. note::

-  We only experience very few cases of missing envelopes or cash.
+  We experience very few cases of missing envelopes or cash.
 Nevertheless, sending money through the postal system isn't the most reliable thing.
 If you suspect that you letter got lost, `drop us a line <support_>`_ and we'll figure something out.